 A guide to Radio Controlled Toys

-Radio controlled (RC) toys have developed into a growing industry for children's toys and for the serious hobbyists.
-With such a huge range of toys available, knowing what to buy is the hardest part.
-Wonderland Models discuss the different levels of RC toys out there to enable you to make the best choice and avoid paying £400 for ten minutes of helicopter action.
+Radio controlled (RC) toys have developed from humble beginnings into a growing industry for children's toys and more serious hobbyists.
+With such a huge range of options available, knowing what to buy is the hardest part.
+In this article we discuss the different levels of RC toys out there to enable you to make the best choice and avoid paying a fortune and not enjoying it.

-The first radio controlled device was designed by Nikola Tesla in 1893, when he designed and demonstrated the radio controlled boat.
-Back then Radio controlled technology was developed to be used in war.
-Thankfully these days the emphasis is on fun and Radio Controlled toys come in a range of sizes and costs to suit the potential buyer.
-The range goes from the small budget models to bespoke models with intricate design to match the original specification.
+The first radio controlled device was designed by Nikola Tesla in 1893, when he designed and demonstrated a radio controlled boat.
+Back then radio controlled technology was developed for military purposes.
+Thankfully these days the emphasis is on fun and Radio Controlled toys come in a range of sizes and costs to suit any buyer.
+The range starts at small budget models and extends to highly detailed replicas of a wide range of vehicles.

 There is a huge collection of radio controlled products available today.
-These include radio controlled cars, planes, helicopters, boats and even tractors for the workers out there!
-Prices start at £19.99 and go all the way up the thousands.
-The best advice is to buy according to your experience, and as you build up knowledge and ability, you can move up the grades of models too.
+These include radio controlled cars, planes, quadcopters, boats and even tractors for the workers out there!
+Prices start at below £20 and can run into the thousands.
+The best advice is to buy according to your experience, and as you build up knowledge and ability, you can move up through the different levels of speed and complexity.

 So if there's a child's birthday coming up in your family or just maybe even an idea for a Christmas gift for a family member, go to Wonderland Models and consider buying a radio controlled toy as a present.
 Its fun the whole family can enjoy, time and time again.